 Ease of Transportation

 This category is where this product deserves kudos for design and ingenuity.
 Bike locks increase in weight as they go up in security, which has the unfortunate side effect of making them annoying to transport.
 So, higher security usually equals a cumbersome bike lock.
-The people of Hiplok, however, came up with the idea that their locks should be worn to transport.
-We liked the way this piece became a hip belt and distributed its weight around the center of gravity.
+However, the people of Hiplok came up with the idea that cyclists should wear their locks to transport.
+We like how this piece became a hip belt and distributed its weight around the center of gravity.
 The designers at Hiplok also included a fat strip of reflective material on the outside of the nylon sheath for extra nighttime visibility.
 We dig that.

-A massage therapist that wore the Hiplok around for a day felt strongly that the same amount of weight (about 4 lbs) put into a backpack would cause more muscle fatigue in the lower back than this chain worn slung around the hips.
+A massage therapist that wore the Hiplok around for a day felt that the same amount of weight (about 4 lbs) put into a backpack would cause more muscle fatigue in the lower back than this chain worn slung around the hips.
 This alleviates the problems of being heavy and not having the ability to be attached to your bicycle that the Kryptonite New York Fahgettaboudit U-Lock Mini has.
-The owner of a Hiplok could still toss it in a bike pannier or basket, but not having to wear a backpack to transport your lock is a major plus.
-One consideration that we wanted to test was the wearability of the Original: Superbright when it got wet.
+The owner of a Hiplok could still toss it in a bike pannier or basket, but not having to wear a backpack to transport your lock is a significant plus.
+One consideration that we wanted to test was the wearability of the Hiplok Original: Superbright when it got wet.
 The nylon sheath was resistant to water but not pleasant to wear without a jacket, so we considered that when scoring.
-Overall, our reviewers were super impressed with this product and thought that it proved to be a great everyday bike lock.
-If your top priority is ease of transport, though, our favorite was the lightweight and compact ABUS uGrip Bordo 5700.
+Overall, our reviewers were super impressed with this product and thought it proved to be a great everyday bike lock.

 Ease of Use

-When using this piece, it's obvious that someone put time into thinking things through regarding both transport and ease of use.
-The designers streamlined the padlock/buckle into being well-functioning and smooth at both its jobs.
-Even the keys (this model comes with three) were designed with ease of use in mind.
-They are curved, and our testers agreed that this improves the process of opening and closing the lock.
+When using this bike lock, it's clear that someone put time into thinking things through regarding transport and ease of use.
+The designers streamlined the padlock/buckle into being well-functioning and smooth at both jobs.
+Even the bike lock's keys (this model comes with three) are user-friendly as they are curved, and our testers agreed that this design improves the process of opening and closing the lock.

-Compared to the simplicity of cable locks like the OnGuard Akita 8041, the Hiplok requires a few more moments of fiddling the chain through the wheel and then wrapping it around the frame.
+Compared to the simplicity of cable locks, the Hiplok requires a few more moments of fiddling the chain through the wheel then wrapping it around the frame.
 Compared to the standard fare of rattling the U-Lock crossbar into the "U" each time you lock up, the Hiplok is pretty simple.
-Its 2' of chain allow you to lock your bike up to nearly anything with relative ease.
-As far as U-locks go, the bent foot design of the Kryptonite KryptoLok Series 2 makes it a cinch to lock around a frame and wheel.
+With 2' of chain, this allows you to lock your bike up to nearly anything with relative ease.

 This category was hard to judge for a few reasons.
-For normal-sized frames, the Hiplok is only going to cover one wheel and the frame.
-If you want to lock both wheels, you have to remove the front wheel and position it next to the back wheel.
-While this is a pain, this chain lock performed this feat much better than U-locks like the New York Standard and even the larger ABUS Granit X-Plus 540 due to its larger area inside the lock and its flexibility.
-We were able to lock up a mountain bike with fat tires in this described manner, which was impossible with the folding and U-locks.
+The Hiplok will only cover one wheel and the frame for normal-sized frames.
+If you want to lock both wheels, you must remove the front wheel and position it next to the back wheel.
+While this is a pain, this chain lock performed this feat much better than U-locks, like the Kryptonite New York Standard U-Lock and even the larger ABUS Granit X-Plus 540 U-Lock, due to its larger area inside the lock and its flexibility.
+We could lock up a mountain bike with fat tires in this described manner, which was impossible with the folding and U-locks.